aws-amplify/docs/docs/ui/storage/s3-album.md

 ---
 title: S3 Album
-description: S3 Album UI Component
+description: Amplify S3 Album Component is used to list images from S3 bucket into a responsive image grid.
+Also allows file input from local machine
 filterKey: framework
 ---